zaka-ai/AI-Script-to-Animation-Platform/README.md

 # 🎬 AniMind AI Story Video Generator

 AniMind is an advanced AI-powered application that transforms text prompts into complete stories with matching video animations and narration.
-It combines multiple AI models to create a seamless storytelling experience.
+It combines multiple AI models to create a seamless storytelling experience!

 ## 🌟 Features